-Years 7 and 8 Academic Extension Program – Big History Project
+Years 7 and 8 Academic Extension Program

-At the end of Term 3, students embark on the Japanese Learning Experience—an trip to Japan—which allows them to experience the modern world at its peak, before finishing their course by making predictions about the future and creating a final presentation predicating the next threshold for our planet.
-These predictions are a showcase of student learning throughout the year and are in the form of a presentation evening, which will be an event in the Performing Arts Centre combining extension classes in Years 7-8 and other Big History activities from across the school.
+In previous years, students have also embarked on a Japanese Learning Experience – a trip to Japan which allows them to encounter the modern world at its peak, before finishing their course with predictions on the future and creating a final presentation asserting the next threshold for our planet.
+These predictions are a showcase of student learning throughout the year and are then presented during an evening event combining the Year 7 and 8 Academic Extension classes.